f4grx/sys11/README.md

 * 5V power from USB
 * SCI : (UART), TX and RX lines on a pin header for external communication.
-10K pullups are installed to ensure proper behaviour in bootstrap mode where PORTD is configured as open drain
+10K pullups are installed to ensure proper behaviour in bootstrap mode where PORTD is configured as open drain.
 * HE10-40 connector for external bus.
-All lines buffered by 74xx245. drain, and IC lines used to read the bus.
+All lines buffered by 74xx245.

 Seriously planned features
 --------------------------

 * Robust 5V power supply (LF50 LDO, max voltage 40V) with reverse voltage
 protection
-* Additional LM2575 step-down to reduce LDO heating, but can be bypassed.
+* Additional LM2575 step-down to reduce LDO heating (bypassable).
-* SPI : CS0 connected to a SPI flash chip, CS1 to a SD/MicroSD card.
-* 3 outputs (PORTA) dedicated as SPI CS selector lines (3 bits + 74138 decoder
+* 3 outputs (PORTA) dedicated as SPI CS selector lines (3 bits + 74138 decoder +
-+ normal /SS line)
+normal /SS line)
 * I2C bus using discrete N-MOS transistor on OC lines to drive the bus in open
 * Multi-VPP EPROM programmer on a secondary board
 * Fully shielded aluminum enclosure for a 100x160 board